Conformal Tightness of Holographic Scaling in Black Hole Thermodynamics: Origin of the area law: basic setup for generalized Schwarzschild metrics

-Hereafter, the symbol $\simeq $ stands for a binary scaling relation in the sense of dimensional analysis, governed by the following criteria: (i) completeness of relevant scale dependence; (ii) a ``naturalness'' condition satisfied by its numerical coefficients (i.e., with their order of magnitude being not too different from order one).
+where $f'_{+}$ is the natural scale of inverse length arising from a nonextremal metric~(\ref{eq:RN_metric}) via the near-horizon expansion $f \sim f'_{+} x$.
+The singular case of extremal black holes involves additional subtleties~\cite{nonextremal-BH-entropy_refs} and will be discussed elsewhere\footnote{It should be noticed that the scaling chain of equation~(\ref{eq:temp-curvature_scaling-chain}) is valid for {\em any nonextremal black hole\/}.
+In addition, $ f_{+}' \simeq 1/r_{+} \simeq (2 G_{N}M)^{-1}$, where $M$ is the black-hole mass and $G_{N}$ is Newton's gravitational constant, is only a rough estimate for black holes sufficiently away from extremality.}.
+Hereafter, the symbol $\simeq $ stands for a binary scaling relation in the sense of dimensional analysis, governed by the following criteria: (i) completeness of relevant scale dependence; (ii) a `naturalness' condition satisfied by its numerical coefficients (i.e., with their order of magnitude being not too different from order one).
 Such dimensional equality captures the scale homogeneity of any quantity with respect to all other {\em relevant physical or geometrical parameters\/} for black hole thermodynamics.
-Most importantly, the scaling chain of Eq.~(\ref{eq:temp-curvature_scaling-chain}) is essentially characterized by the mass of the black hole---with one additional qualifier for the last relation $ f_{+}' \simeq 1/r_{+}$, which is only a rough estimate for black holes away from extremality.

-The one additional ingredient not displayed in Eq.~(\ref{eq:temp-curvature_scaling-chain}) is the spectral scaling with respect to the inverse temperature $\beta$, i.e., the dimensional relationship between $\beta$ and a characteristic frequency $\omega$.
-For the thermodynamic functions, this scaling is driven by the thermal distribution, e.g., as in Eq.~(\ref{eq:entropy_formula}) for the entropy.
-Thus, the temperature dependence is fully controlled by the statistical function $L(\xi) = - \ln (1 - e^{-\xi} )$, through the Boltzmann factor $e^{-\xi} $.
-As this dependence is carried by a function of $\xi = \beta \, \omega$ alone, the dominant frequency is given by the dimensional equality
+The one additional ingredient not displayed in equation~(\ref{eq:temp-curvature_scaling-chain}) is the spectral scaling with respect to the inverse temperature $\beta$, i.e., the dimensional relationship between $\beta$ and a {\em characteristic frequency \/} $\omega$.
+For the thermodynamic functions, this scaling is driven by the thermal distribution, e.g., as in equation~(\ref{eq:entropy_formula}) for the entropy.
+Thus, the temperature dependence is fully controlled by the spectral partition function $L(\xi) = - \ln (1 - e^{-\xi} )$, through the Boltzmann factor $e^{-\xi} $.
+As this dependence is carried by a function of $\xi = \beta \, \omega$ alone, the characteristic frequency is given by the dimensional equality

 which further supplements the chain of scaling relations~(\ref{eq:temp-curvature_scaling-chain}).
-This can be seen from the following fairly argument for a generic thermodynamic function
+This can be seen from the following fairly general argument for a generic thermodynamic function